froko/create-vite-ts/README.md

 ### Only available with Playwright option:

-- `npm run playwright`: Runs your playwright e2e tests in different headless browsers
+- `npm run playwright`: Runs your èlaywright e2e tests in different headless browsers
 - `npm run playwright:report`: Shows the Playwright HTML report of the last test run

 ### Only available with Storybook option:

-- `npm run storybook`: Starts storybook at http://localhost:6006
+- `npm run storybook`: Starts Storybook at http://localhost:6006

+### Only available with Ladle option:

+- `npm run ladle`: Starts Ladle at http://localhost:61000

 ## Sample application

 All templates provide a simple rating app.
-While building this product, I wanted to have something more than just a Click-Counter-Button to showcase the capabilities of web components together with Cypress.io and Storybook.
+While building this product, I wanted to have something more than just a Click-Counter-Button to showcase the capabilities of web components together with sophisticated testing (Cypress.io, Playwright) and visualization (Storybook, Ladle).

 The rating app looks like this:
 ![Rating App](assets/rating-app.png)